Navigation auf uzh.ch

 in doubt, ask your manager personally whether the payment should be made - e.g. via a Teams call or telephone call

-Important: Ask using the contact details you know, not the ones in the email
+Important: Ask using a different communication channel and the contact details you know, not the ones in the email

 > Check sender address